jaspervanderheide/Dutch-Travel-Advices/README.md

 * _(01/01/2020-now)_ Not all cities that have a travel advice different than their surrounding were in the list of cities.

 ### North Macedonia
-* The northern border should be yellow.
+* _(01/01/2020-15/03/2020)_ The northern border should have been yellow.

 ### Pakistan
-* The region Aksai Chin shows up in the maps of both Pakistan, China and India.
+* _(01/01/2020-now)_ The region Aksai Chin shows up in the maps of both Pakistan, China and India.
 Because it is de facto governed by China, the travel advice on the China page is chosen.
 This no endorsement.
-* Jammu and Kashmir overlap with India
+* _(01/01/2020-now)_ Jammu and Kashmir overlap with India

 ### Peru
-* Two rivers are orange (26-02-2020), but could not be reflected in the world map.
+* _(01/01/2020-13/02/2020)_ Two rivers are orange, but could not be reflected in the world map.
 * The border with colombia is orange (26-02-2020), but could not be reflected in the world map.

 ### Saudi Arabia
-* The border with Yemen is red (02-03-2020), but could not be reflected in the world map.
+* _(01/01/2020-now)_ The border with Yemen is red , but could not be reflected in the world map.
-* The border with Iraq is orange (02-03-2020), but could not be reflected in the world map.
+* _(01/01/2020-14/03/2020)_ The border with Iraq is orange, but could not be reflected in the world map.

 ### Somalia